radj307/volume-control/README.md

 If the list is empty, try clicking _Reload_, or starting an application that plays audio.
 If you know the process name of the application you want to control, you can enter it whether it's on the list or not.

+__Note:__ For an application to appear in the list of targets, it must be visible in the Windows Audio Mixer -- this happens as soon as it begins playing audio in most cases.

 ## Available Hotkeys

  - Application Volume Up